-Increase your savings by:
+Increase your savings

-Maximizing contributions to your RRSP
+Maximize contributions to your RRSP

-Contributing to an RESP
+Contribute to an RESP

-Contributing to an RDSP
+Contribute to an RDSP

-Topping up your TFSA
+Top up your TFSA

-Establishing an emergency fund
+Establish an emergency fund

 It’s not just RRSP contributions that entitle you to lower taxes deducted at source.
-The CRA allows you to claim child care expenses, alimony, maintenance or support payments, employment expenses, and interest expenses and carrying charges on investment loans, among other tax deductions, to reduce the taxes you pay throughout the year.
+The CRA allows you to claim child care expenses, alimony, maintenance or support payments, employment expenses, and interest expenses and carrying charges on investment loans—among other tax deductions—to reduce the taxes you pay throughout the year.

 The application process shouldn’t take you more than a few minutes:

-1. Fill out the CRA’s T1213 form, entitled Request to Reduce Tax Deductions at Source for Year(s) ________
+1. Fill out the CRA’s T1213 form, “Request to Reduce Tax Deductions at Source.”

-Quebec residents must also complete and file form TP-1016-V Application for a Reduction in Source Deductions of Income Tax with the Quebec Ministere du Revenue to ensure they receive both federal and provincial source deduction relief.
+Note: Quebec residents must also complete form TP-1016-V, “Application for a Reduction in Source Deductions of Income Tax,” and file it with Revenu Québec to make sure they receive both federal and provincial source deduction relief.

-It’s that simple
+It’s that simple.